RiverArt’s May exhibition “At Work” celebrates the work we do and have

 Pick-up: May 28, 1-3 pm and May 29, 10 am- 1 pm

-- Reproductions such as giclees are not accepted.
+- Art should be original.
+Reproductions of paintings or drawings such as giclees printed on canvas or paper are not accepted.

 - Lithographs, etchings and other printmaking works of art should be created by the artist, numbered and signed.